 - 1 cup creamy peanut butter

-- Using mixer on high speed, beat sugar and margarine, until creamy.
+Using mixer on high speed, beat the sugar and butter together in a large mixing bowl, until creamy.

-- Add vanilla and flax mixture, and continue to beat until well blended.
+Add the vanilla and flax mixture, and continue to beat until well blended.

-- Add another third of flour, blend, then add last third.
+Add another third of flour, beat until blended, then beat in the last third.

-- Bake 15-18 minutes, or until toothpick inserted into the center of a cupcake comes out clean.
-Remove from oven and allow to cool while you whip up your frosting.
+Bake for 15-18 minutes, or until toothpick inserted into the center of a cupcake comes out clean.

-- Blend everything with mixer on high speed until light and fluffy, adding the confectioner's sugar in increments so as not to take a shower in it.
+Blend everything with mixer on high speed until light and fluffy, adding the confectioner's sugar in increments to avoid taking a shower in it.